High-precision mass measurements of neutron deficient silver isotopes probe the robustness of the $N$ = 50 shell closure

 The odd-odd nucleus $^{96}$Ag, with three $\pi g_{9/2}$ proton holes and one $\nu g_{9/2}$ neutron hole below $N=50$, is particularly important for understanding the evolution along the $N$ = 49 isotones toward the single proton and neutron hole nucleus $^{98}$In.
 Odd-odd nuclei serve as a complementary and rigorous testing ground for \textit{ab initio} approaches which are predominantly focused on even-even and odd-A nuclei, especially in the context of drip-line nuclei.
 Presently, the application of \textit{ab initio} calculations to odd-odd nuclei, especially beyond the ground state, is very limited, primarily due to the complex proton-neutron interaction involving unpaired protons and neutrons.
-The precise measurement of the isomeric excitation energy of $^{96m}$Ag is noteworthy, as it closely matches the results of \textit{ab initio} calculations conducted as benchmark tests on odd-odd nuclei near the proton dripline in the vicinity of $^{100}$Sn.
+The precise measurement of the isomeric excitation energy of $^{96m}$Ag is noteworthy, as it matches the results of \textit{ab initio} calculations conducted as benchmark tests on odd-odd nuclei near the proton dripline in the vicinity of $^{100}$Sn.
+Similarly, level ordering in odd-odd $N=49$ $^{94}$Rh was recently verified through excitation energy measurements of its long-lived isomeric state in combination with theoretical calculations~\cite{Ali2023}, leading to the determination of an $8^+$ ground state in $^{94}$Rh.
+Lastly, we note that $^{96m}$Ag may function as an astrophysical nuclear isomer, referred to as an "astromer", maintaining its metastable nature in relevant astrophysical conditions~\cite{Misch2021,Misch24}.
+This marks the first precise measurement of the excitation energy of the isomer of $^{96}$Ag, enabling the ground state and isomer of $^{96}$Ag to be treated as separate species in astrophysical modeling.

-We have reported direct mass measurements of exotic silver isotopes $^{95-97}$Ag close to the proton drip line.
-The two-neutron empirical shell gap for $N = 50$ has been determined as 5414.7(67) keV, signifying the most elevated shell gap energy within the experimentally known range from $Z = 42$ up to $Z = 50$.
-The new experimental data have enabled the benchmarking of calculations from \textit{ab initio} theory, configuration-interaction shell-model and density functional theory for the proton-rich silver isotopes.
-Our high-precision data provide important information for the development of nuclear forces to extend these methods to higher accuracy.